Why some of your favorite foods may soon look different

-Kraft Heinz announced on Tuesday that it would be removing artificial food dyes from its products within the next two years.
+Kraft Heinz announced that it would be removing artificial food dyes from its products within the next two years.

 The company said 10% of its products currently contain FD&C color additives, which are approved for use in food by the U.S. Food and Drug Administration, including brands such as Crystal Light, Jell-O and Kool Aid.